 CALL FOR SUBMISSIONS

-SEPT 16 - Cut-off to register for a juror’s review of up to 3 electronic images of artwork intended for the AP Annual, $15 per artist, cash or cheque payable to AP on Nov 8
+SEPT 16 - Cut-off to submit up for juror’s review of up to 3 electronic images of artwork intended for the AP Annual, optional, $15 per artist, through PayPal

-OCT 18 - Cut-off, 6 pm, for all AP Annual Show Art Submissions to email@example.com
+OCT 15 - AP Annual Show Submissions to email@example.com 6pm cut-off

-NOV 8 - 3 to 8:00 pm - Art installation by artist, with juror consultation
+NOV 7 - 3 to 8pm - Art installation by artist, with optional juror consultation

 APPLICANT & ARTWORK ELIGIBILTY

-Works must be limited in edition, 25 or fewer copies, each signed and numbered.
-AP proofs are accepted.
+Reproductions and prints must be limited in edition, 25 or fewer copies, each signed and numbered.
+Artist proofs are accepted.

-Work submitted is to be from the same body of work
+Work submitted is to be generally identifiable as the same body of work

-Eight to fifteen 8-15 artworks submitted per artist, with good quality jpg images; one to three images submitted for other than 2D work.
+2. Six to twenty (6-20) artworks submitted per artist, appropriate to the requested display space (see 4. below), with good quality jpg images; one to three images submitted for other than 2D work.
 If the images will exceed 2 MB, please upload your images to Dropbox, Google Drive or another file-sharing service and provide a link in the body of your submission email.
-See AP TOOLBOX for help here.
+See AP TOOLBOX for help https://artspay.org/exhibiting

-An image list, in this order: title, series numbering if applicable, year completed, medium(s) specified, dimensions in inches h x w x d, price including HST if applicable.
+3. An image list, in this order: image number, title, series numbering if applicable, year completed, medium(s) specified, dimensions in inches h x w x d, price including HST if applicable.

-• Include images of any display stands, plinths or equipment specific to the display of your artwork which you intend to include, with a brief explanatory description
+Include images of any display stands, plinths or equipment specific to the display of your artwork which you intend to include, with a brief explanatory description.
+AP does not provide these.

-• Booth size - please indicate if you are applying for an 8 foot or 10 foot wide booth, or if no booth is being requested.
-All booths are 8 feet high, with two ends wall, each 2 feet wide; for pictures and details see here.
+Display - please indicate your preference for an 8 foot or 10 foot wide display booth, or if you are applying to display on the open wall and therefore no booth is being requested.
+All booths are 8 feet high, with two ends wall, each 2 feet wide; for pictures and details see https://artspay.org/art-display-system-rental/

 ARTIST DETAILS & REQUIREMENTS